Ben-Angel/doc-converter/README.md

-doc-converter
+Doc Converter
 =============

-Convert documentaion from markdown to other formats
+Convert documentation written in markdown to other formats